Alyyyy88/ayist-group-task/README.md

 1. Create a new directory inside `translations` for the language code (e.g., `fr` for French).
 2. Use Babel commands to extract and compile translations.

-## Contributing

-We welcome contributions to enhance the Ayist Group Dashboard.
-To contribute:

-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature/your-feature`.
-3. Commit your changes: `git commit -m "Add your feature"`.
-4. Push to the branch: `git push origin feature/your-feature`.
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Contact

-For any inquiries, please contact the Ayist Group team at support@ayistgroup.com.